 We have 3 “de-iodinase” enzymes (D1, D2, D3), which remove an Iodine atom from T4.

-All the cells in the body and brain, except the pituitary, make T3 by removing the correct iodine atom from T4, using D1 (the cells in the body and brain do not have D2).
+All the cells in the body and brain, except in the pituitary, use D1 to make T3, by removing the correct iodine atom from T4 (cells in the body and brain don’t have D2).

 T3 has a particular shape, which fits into “T3 receptors” * in all the cells, including those of the pituitary gland.

-D3 exists only in the body (including the brain): the pituitary gland.
-It does not have it.
+D3 exists only in the body, including the brain: the pituitary gland does not have D3.

 CATCH 22: Stress

-When a human is subjected to stress – any stress, whether from high or low temperature, famine, natural disaster, animal attack, infection, poisoning or psychological strain, every cell in the body reduces efficiency so as to save energy which may be needed for repairs.
+When a human is subjected to stress – any stress, whether from high or low temperature, famine, natural disaster, animal attack, infection, poisoning, psychological strain or diseases like heart attack or stroke, cancer or any condition which disturbs normal function, every cell in the body reduces efficiency so as to save energy which may be needed for repairs.